- Funding Criteria and Procedures

 - To promote understanding of the United Church's role in the Indian Residential School system and of the impact of this system on former students and their communities

-- To foster direct community-to-community engagement or face-to-face encounters between Aboriginal and non-Aboriginal peoples in the church or larger community
+- To foster direct community-to-community engagement or face-to-face encounters between Indigenous and non-Indigneous peoples in the church and with the larger community

-- To assist nation-to-nation events that support advocacy in solidarity with Aboriginal rights
+- To assist nation-to-nation events involving church members that support advocacy in solidarity with Indigenous rights

 Who can apply for funding?

-- Congregations, presbyteries, Conferences, education and theological centres, and outreach/community ministries
+- Congregations, regional councils, education and theological centres, and outreach/community ministries

 - Ecumenical initiatives where there is a commitment to cost-sharing